Joint Custody Work Explained

 Establishing Joint Custody

-Establishing joint custody typically begins with either parent filing a petition for custody as part of a divorce proceeding or as a separate action if the parents were never married.
-Texas law presumes that joint managing conservatorship is in the best interest of the child, meaning that both parents will share in the decision-making responsibilities regarding the child’s upbringing, including decisions about education, medical care, and moral and religious training.
+Establishing joint custody typically begins with either a parent filing a petition for legal custody of a child as part of a divorce proceeding or as a separate action if the parents were never married.
+Texas law presumes that joint managing conservatorship is in the child’s best interests, meaning that both parents will share in the decision-making responsibilities regarding the child’s upbringing, including decisions about education, medical care, and moral and religious training.

 How to Get Joint Custody Without Going to Court